 However, some key signs can help you gauge your progress and determine whether you are burning more fat for fuel.

-These may include things like improved endurance levels and you can “dig deep” where you feel like you have endless energy.
+The key to knowing when you are fat-adapted is to pay attention to your body and the signs.
+These may include things like improved endurance levels, and you can “dig deep” where you feel like you have endless energy.
 Other indicators are reduced inflammation, faster recovery, better sleep, and more.

 We cover topics like race fueling, base building, strategic carbs, and other lifestyle factors that will help you reach your goals.